 - Managing our open space properties for multiple uses.
 These parcels were acquired with the intent of keeping them wild places, where important ecological functions and values such as recharging ground water, protecting water quality, preserving wildlife habitat, sequestering carbon, protecting air quality, and providing people with opportunities for the kind of reflection and recreation only available in the natural world.
 As the popularity of our trail system grows, conflicts will likely increase between and among different user groups.
 These include mountain bikers, dog walkers, bird watchers, geocachers, hunters, hikers, and nature enthusiasts.
-It will be a challenge to manage these conflicts and the overall level of use, while keeping the preservation of our open space properties natural ecological functions and values foremost. - Finding a new generation of conservation leaders and volunteers.
+It will be a challenge to manage these conflicts and the overall level of use, while keeping the preservation of our open space properties natural ecological functions and values foremost. - ❖ Finding a new generation of conservation leaders and volunteers.
 New Town Council members are elected every year and town staff positions change over time.
 LMAC members turn over periodically; volunteers age out, move on, or lose interest in the work; and new town policy priorities capture the public and policy maker's attention.
 Unless new leaders are well informed and supportive of Falmouth's open space initiative, it will be hard to sustain this work over time.
-Periodically updating the open space plan and making a determined effort to inform elected and appointed leaders about the work will help address this problem. - Offering more opportunities for outdoor recreation to children and adults.
+Periodically updating the open space plan and making a determined effort to inform elected and appointed leaders about the work will help address this problem.

+❖ Offering more opportunities for outdoor recreation to children and adults.
 Our open space properties are wonderful classrooms for learning about the outdoors.
 In an era when "nature deficit disorder" has become a recognized problem nationally, there is much we can do to reconnect citizens with the natural resources that sustain us all.
-More offerings could be scheduled through Falmouth Parks and Community Programs and much closer connections can be made with our pubic and private schools and universities. - Creating a new open space plan that will guide this work in the coming decade.
-Investing the time and effort required to develop a new iteration of The Greening of Falmouth would do much to lay the groundwork for addressing the aforementioned challenges and opportunities.
-Done well, it will also also reengage the public and policy makers in thoughtful consideration regarding the kind of community we hope to leave to future generations.
+More offerings could be scheduled through Falmouth Parks and Community Programs and much closer connections can be made with our pubic and private schools and universities.

-Our open space properties offer many opportunities for learning about nature.
+Creating a new open space plan that will guide this work in the coming decade.
+Investing the time and Our open space properties offer many opportunities for learning about nature.